Stay Up-To-Date On The Latest Coronavirus (COVID-19) updates from Franciscan Ministries Read More >

+We all know the importance of medication management.
 Here are a few medication management tips seniors should keep in mind to avoid any serious complications:

 1) Create a list of all current medications.
 Keep an ongoing list of all prescription and over-the-counter medications that are taken on a daily basis.
 The list should include both the reason the medication is taken, along with the correct dosage, time of day to take it, and any other instructions, like taking it on a full stomach or with water.
 This list can then be discussed regularly with a doctor and updated accordingly.

 2) Learn about possible medication side effects.
 Knowing common medication side effects can help you stay aware of any changes to your current health, especially when adding a new drug into the mix.
 If adverse side effects appear, they should be discussed with a doctor or pharmacist right away.